WDAF-FM: KXXR

 However, like the first time with the format, the second attempt as a rock station could not compete with KYYS.
-At 4 p.m. on June 15, 1990, KXXR flipped to a Rhythmic Contemporary format, branded as "X-106."
+At 4 p.m. on June 15, 1990, KXXR flipped to a rhythmic contemporary format, branded as "X-106".
 The first song on "X" was "Me So Horny" by 2 Live Crew.
 Capitol Broadcasting bought the station on March 15, 1991, for $2.6 million.
 By June 1991, the station moved towards a more mainstream Top 40 direction and rebranded to using their call letters once again.

-Due to low ratings, the station was about to change formats to country, but Capitol decided to change course: Country-formatted KCFM (107.3 FM), owned by Meyer Communications, offered to swap frequencies.
-On February 16, 1992, at Midnight, after playing "2 Legit 2 Quit" by MC Hammer, the frequency swap between the two stations took place, with KXXR moving to 107.3 FM, and KCFM’s country format moving to 106.5.
+Due to low ratings, the station was about to change formats to country, but Capitol decided to change course: country-formatted KCFM (107.3 FM), owned by Meyer Communications, offered to swap frequencies.
+On February 16, 1992, at midnight, after playing "2 Legit 2 Quit" by MC Hammer, the frequency swap between the two stations took place, with KXXR moving to 107.3 FM, and KCFM’s country format moving to 106.5.

 First country era

-After the frequency swap, 106.5 FM stunted with all-Garth Brooks music for 16 days, then changed its call sign to KKCJ (instituted on March 9) and moniker to "CJ-106". ("CJ" stood for "Country Junction".)
+After the frequency swap, 106.5 FM stunting with all-Garth Brooks music for 16 days, then changed its call sign to KKCJ (instituted on March 9) and moniker to "CJ-106". ("CJ" stood for "Country Junction".)
 Capitol continued to own the station, while Sconnix, which owned country music rival KFKF, entered into a local marketing agreement (LMA) to run KKCJ as well.
 KKCJ was meant to be a younger-audience complement to KFKF, which targeted a more middle-aged audience.
 At first, KKCJ aired programming from the Satellite Music Network's "Country Coast to Coast" format, based in Dallas; on March 29, 1993, KKCJ began airing local programming.
 However, the station could not compete against WDAF and KBEQ (which flipped from Top 40 in February 1993).
 In addition, Sconnix’s LMA with KKCJ would end as EZ Communications purchased both KFKF and KBEQ, with a stipulation that KKCJ would change formats to avoid competition.